Specialized Entry Programs

 Northeastern enrolls selected new students in the spring semester through The N.U.in Program.
 During the fall semester, N.U.in participants study abroad at a partner institution earning transfer credits that will be valid at Northeastern and enroll in classes as part of the Northeastern community in the spring.
 These transfer credits earned may only be valid at Northeastern.
 Other institutions may not accept these credits.
-Participants have studied at partner institutions located in Australia, Canada, Costa Rica, England, Greece, Ireland, and Spain in past years.
+Participants have studied at partner institutions located in Australia, Canada, Costa Rica, China, England, Greece, Ireland, Italy, and Spain in past years.

 General Studies Program

 General Studies is a first-year program designed to help Northeastern students find academic success in their freshman year and beyond.
 General Studies students spend their freshman year immersed in a combination of first-year requirements, NUpath courses, and introductory courses for their intended major.
 See additional information.